A2va/VTP/README.md

 # VTP

 It's a fork of Vanilla Terraforming Pack ([Original author](https://www.planetminecraft.com/mod/vanilla-terraforming-pack-datapack-4124905/)).

 ## Utilisation

-### Commands:
-`/function vtp:menu`: Displays brush options and how to get them\n `/function vtp:fixwater`: Filled with water a closed area of 30 * 30 around you

-`/trigger sphere set [Radius]`: Generates a sphere of the given radius centered on you

-`/trigger hsphere set [Radius]`: Generates an empty sphere of the given radius centered on you

-`/trigger disk set [Radius]`: Generates a disk of the given radius centered on you

-`/trigger circle set [Radius]`: Generates a circle of the given radius centered on you

 ### Brush:
 `Clean`: Removes trees, plants and water and replaces the ground with stone